 However, when discrimination is more likely to occur is silently in the beliefs, attitudes, and values that you apply in your mind to the candidates.
-You may never say out loud that in your experience, blacks don't work as hard as whites.
+You may never say out loud that in your experience, African Americans don't work as hard as whites.
 But, if you think this and believe this, you'll find another nondiscriminatory way to reject the candidate.

 Additional Protections against Discrimination

-Additional protections exist against discrimination under Federal laws.
+Additional protections exist against discrimination under federal laws.
 Protections from discrimination include the following.

 - Harassment in employment settings of people based on age, race, color, religion, sex, national origin, disability, or genetic information is prohibited.